About the Game in general

 But the fun is to get to know every character's story and get the different endings.
 Normally, a singe playthrough is very short (about 2-5 minutes usually) and as the events around you take place controlled by the timer, you will never be able to see everything in one playthough.
 You need to play over and over again to get the full picture.

 There are several small puzzles you may solve as a certain character to trigger a certain ending.
-This includes e.g. Dixie finding the tax information for the IRS Man (more on that here).
+This includes e.g. Dixie trying to find the tax information for the IRS Man (more on that here).
 So listen to the characters dialogue, watch out for their thoughts - and let curiosity guide you!

 The Atmosphere, Storytelling and Art

-The Residents are known for creating dense atmosphere with their musical works.
+The Residents are known for creating dense, sometimes dark atmosphere with their artistic and musical works.
 "Bad Day on the Midway" combines eerie visuals with a creep-crawly soundtrack.

 Stunning visuals and unusual perspectives make the Midway a scary, terrifying and even fantastic place.
-While it may not feature jump scares or any other cheap scares that horror games feature these days, "Bad Day on the Midway" creates an atmosphere you can usher yourself into on the one hand, and want to escape as soon as possible on the other hand.
+While it may not feature jump scares or any other cheap scares that horror games feature these days, "Bad Day on the Midway" creates an atmosphere you can usher yourself into, and want to escape as soon as possible at the same time.
+It is indeed a grim, creepy game.

 For each character you will get a video clip designed by different artists that outline the character's biography and story in an artistic way.
-When these are played, nothing can happen to your character, so just lean back and enjoy the impressive visuals.
+When these are played, nothing can happen to your character, so just lean back and enjoy the impressive visuals and soundtracks.

 These clips are an important part of the story telling and can also be accessed during the credits: just click on on of the characters on the side of the credits to access the video clips.
 They give you important background information on each character's backstory.
 You can then combine these information with the thoughts you read and dialogue you hear in the game.

-So, enjoy the wonderful artistic world!
+So, enjoy this wonderful, weird world!
 That's the best way to get to know all about the characters and their story.